Lead Opinion

 III.

-Smith also challenges the district court‘s failure to exclude certain expert testimony and other allegedly prejudicial evidence.
-“We review the district court‘s evidentiary rulings for abuse of discretion.”
-Katz, 445 F.3d at 1031 (quotation omitted).
-“Even where we find that the district court has abused its discretion with respect to an evidentiary ruling, we will not reverse the conviction if the error was harmless.”
-United States v.
-Lupino, 301 F.3d 642, 645 (8th Cir.2002).
+Smith also challenges the district court’s failure to exclude certain expert testimony and other allegedly prejudicial evidence.
+“We review the district court’s evidentiary rulings for abuse of discretion.”
+Katz,

 A. Expert Testimony

 “Federal Rule of Evidence 702 permits a district court to allow the testimony of a witness whose knowledge, skill, training, experience, or education will assist a trier of fact in understanding the evidence or to determine a fact in issue.”
 United States v.
-Kirkie, 261 F.3d 761, 765 (8th Cir.2001) (citing Fed.R.Evid.
-702).
-We have previously admitted “testimony tying standards of care to the existence of a legitimate medical purpose to write a prescription.”
-Katz, 445 F.3d at 1032.
+Kirkie,

 Despite the fact that Catizone was not a medical doctor, we find that his testimony regarding the type of information a doctor should have to prescribe a particular drug, and whether Dr. Mach met that standard, fell within his expertise.
-Catizone is a certified pharmacist and has been the executive director of the National Association of Boards of Pharmacy (“NABP“) for twenty years.
+Catizone is a certified pharmacist and has been the executive director of the National Association of Boards of Pharmacy (“NABP”) for twenty years.
 The NABP drafts model laws regulating pharmaceuticals, which necessitates that Catizone be particularly familiar with both the CSA and the FDCA.
-Furthermore, Catizone annually gives testimony before Congress, state legislatures, and state committees on Internet pharmacies and the relevant laws.
+Furthermore, Caitzone annually gives testimony before Congress, state legislatures, and state committees on Internet pharmacies and the relevant laws.
 Through his

 Catizone has also helped the Government identify over 1,500 “rogue pharmacies,” or pharmacies that operate in contravention of state and federal law and offer medications to patients or customers without legitimate or valid prescriptions.
 In fact, Smith concedes that Catizone is an expert in identifying rogue pharmacies.
 Factors that Catizone uses to make a determination of whether a pharmacy is rogue under the NABP standards include the type of medical information the site requests and whether it requires face-to-face interaction.
-In order to properly identify a rogue pharmacy, then, Catizone must pass judgment on the substance of a patient-doctor interaction.
+In order to properly identify a rogue pharmacy, then, Catizone must pass judgment on the substance of a patient — doctor interaction.
 Again, to make this determination it is important that Catizone have in-depth knowledge regarding what is needed for a medical doctor to issue a legitimate prescription under prevailing practice, and it is apparent from his testimony that he did.

 We do not doubt that there may be instances in which a pharmacist is not qualified to provide expert testimony on the standard of care necessary to prescribe a particular drug.
 Given Catizone’s background and extensive involvement with identifying rogue pharmacies, however, the district court’s refusal to exclude this testimony does not constitute an abuse of discretion.
 Catizone thus properly testified within his expertise as to the type of relationship usually considered necessary for a doctor to issue a valid prescription.

-Q. I am showing you a copy of
+Q. I am showing you a copy of 21 CFR 1306.04.
+Are you familiar with this law?
+A. Yes.

 Q. What do the phrases, included in this law, “usual course of professional practice” and “legitimate medical purpose” mean?